yandex/porto/porto.md

 Some properties have internal key-value structure in like \<key>\: \<value\>;... and provide access to individual values via **property\[key\]**

-Values which represent size in bytes could have floating-poing and 1024-based
+Values which represent size in bytes could have floating-point and 1024-based
 suffixes: B|K|M|G|T|P|E. Porto returns these values in bytes without suffixes.

 Values which represents text masks works as **fnmatch(3)** with flag FNM\_PATHNAME: